 - Never washing with warm or hot water

-When there are brown flakes on clothes, there are some common factors.
+When there are brown spots on laundry after washing, there are some common factors.
 The two main ones are:

 - Having a top-loading machine.